 Erik has lived on Henry Street near Castro since 1992, and has volunteered with DTNA since the early 2000s.
 He currently serves on the Land Use Committee as well as as Board Secretary, and has previously served as Vice President as well.
 He is committed to holding our public servants accountable by insisting that they be responsive to constituent concerns, and has focused energy on improving the equity of our neighborhood, pushing for more affordable housing, and worked toward filling our empty storefronts with local businesses and our streets with trees.
 He also has been active in the Slow Triangle research project.

-Director: Kimyn Braithwaite
+Treasurer: Kimyn Braithwaite

 A resident of Duboce Triangle for over fifteen years, Kimyn considers herself very lucky to be able to call the Duboce Triangle her home.
 She understands that we are living in an era like nothing any of us have ever experienced before: a once-in-a-century pandemic, its economic fallout impacting our neighbors and small businesses, the largest civil rights protests in American history, and a growing movement to redirect city funds for addressing quality of life issues balancing police enforcement with funding measures to address mental illness and drug dependency.
 What we are experiencing collectively is mind boggling, and how to live within this chaos has been, at times, overwhelming for all of us.